Inference of Human's Observation Strategy for Monitoring Robot's Behavior based on a Game-Theoretic Model of Trust: Introduction

-In this paper, we introduce a notion of trust that a human supervisor $H$ places on a worker robot $R$ when $H$ chooses to {\em not observe} $R$'s plan or its execution by modeling the interaction in a game-theoretic framework of trust motivated by \cite{sankaranarayanan2007towards}.
-The uncertainty about the human's model that $R$ has is reflected in the utilities, making our formulated game a Bayesian one.
-In the scenario of {\em no trust}, i.e. the case where if $H$ does not observe, $R$ will always deviate to a plan that is less costly for itself, we show that $H$ can have a probabilistic observation strategy that ensures (1) $R$ does not deviate away from executing the safest plan (i.e., executable in all the models of $\mathcal{M}_{H}^{R}$) and also, (2) $H$ saves valuable resources (such as time, effort, etc.) as opposed to continually monitoring $R$.
+Specifically, we introduce a notion of trust that a human supervisor $H$ places on a worker robot $R$ when $H$ chooses to {\em not observe} $R$'s plan or its execution, by modeling the interaction in a game-theoretic framework of trust motivated by \cite{sankaranarayanan2007towards}.
+In our case, the robot is unaware of the human's exact model $M^{R}_{H}$, but has knowledge about all the possible sets $\mathcal{M}^{R}_{H}$ of safety constraints the human might have, i.e., $M^{R}_{H} \in \mathcal{M}^{R}_{H}$.
+This uncertainty about the human's model that $R$ has can be reflected in the utilities of the players, making our formulated game a Bayesian one.
+Without prior interaction (and thus, a lack of trust) if $H$ does not observe $R$, $R$ will always deviate to a plan that is less costly for itself.
+In this section, we show that $H$ can devise a probabilistic observation strategy that ensures that (1) $R$ does not deviate from executing the safest plan (i.e., executable in all the models of $\mathcal{M}_{H}^{R}$) and also, (2) $H$ saves valuable resources (such as time, effort, etc.) as opposed to continually monitoring $R$.